-Many of the ideals that are expressed at Hudson—the “be yourself” banner over the entryway, for example—are direct expressions of the work his father was doing in the 1970s and 80s.
-Typical of other private schools that are young and founded by a single person many of the school’s strengths come from the clarity of vision that Bavington brings.
+Many of the ideals that are expressed at Hudson—the “be yourself” banner over the entryway, for example—are direct expressions of the work Jeff’s father was doing in the 1970s and ’80s.
+Typical of other private schools that are young and founded by a single person, many of the school’s strengths come from the clarity of vision that Bavington brings.

-“A bunch of students were interested,” says Dylan Castle, a grade 9 student in his first year at Hudson.
-“And if students are interested, it’s not going to be a boring class.
-I’m not going to be selected out, I’m not going to be alone in the program.”
+“The class topics are enriched and very interesting” says Dylan Castle, a Grade 9 student in his first year at Hudson.
+“And if students are interested in the discussions, they will become engaged and not bored.”
 Castle is one of those students that is clearly engaged with what’s going on around him, like a light bulb floating in the middle of the room.
 He takes the TTC to school each day, and manages his time from there.
-And he loves it, both the independence that the school gives him, as well as the support.
+And he loves it: both the independence that the school gives him, as well as the support.

 Still, that sense of belonging is something that he returns to when speaking about the school.
 “I don’t have to worry about other kids thinking it’s strange,” he says about participating in class.
 He likes the Mac Book program—every student gets a laptop on admission, and it’s used intensively in class and out—but, while he doesn’t say it explicitly, he likes being in an environment where it’s cool to be engaged, outgoing, and to like school.

 Henry Le arrived at Hudson in Grade 9, if a bit reluctantly.
-His sister had been at the school, and while he also was encouraged to enroll there, he admits that he didn’t want to leave his friends.
-(And there may have been a little bit of rebellion he admits a bit sheepishly as well—not wanting to do something that your parents tell you to.)
+His sister had been at the school, and while he also was encouraged to enrol there, he admits that he didn’t want to leave his friends.
+(And there may have been a little bit of rebellion, he admits somewhat sheepishly as well—not wanting to do something that your parents tell you to).
 That changed with Grade 9.
 He says that he began to get a sense of how important the next few years were going to be, coupled with a growing awareness that he maybe didn’t have the skills he would need to really make the best of them.
 “A big thing was my study habits,” he says.
-“Being in a large public school I had really poor study habits,” and also lacked the kind of personal attention that could provide the impetus for improving them.
+“Being in a large public school, I had really poor study habits” and also lacked the kind of personal attention that could provide the impetus for improving them.
 The real difference he found, on arrival, was much like what Castle did: this is a place where social currency was, among other things, gained through academic engagement.
-“Being with teachers who wanted me to succeed,” was a new and welcome experience.
+“Being with teachers who wanted me to succeed” was a new and welcome experience.

 The school is currently in its second location, having moved in its third year of operations.
 It occupies the former site of Earlscourt Public School, as well as schools that preceded it—there is a plaque on the red maple out front noting that there has been a school on the site since 1895.
 Hudson otherwise sits within a very established community of Toronto, one developed in the early 1900s.